 - Don’t reduce calcium intake to avoid stones.
 Instead, work to cut back on sodium, and pair calcium-rich foods with oxalate-rich foods.

 - Follow a healthy diet that contains mostly vegetables and fruits, whole grains, and low fat dairy products.
 Eating less animal-based protein and eating more fruits and vegetables will help decrease urine acidity and reduce the chance for stone formation.

-If you require lithotripsy, John Muir Health offers an on-site lithotripter that can provide timely treatment with minimal discomfort.
-The procedure can take from 45 to 90 minutes, resulting in a recovery time of about two hours, and discharge the same day.
+If you require lithotripsy, we offer an on-site lithotripter that can provide timely treatment with minimal discomfort.
+The procedure can take from 30 to 45 minutes, resulting in a recovery time of about two hours, and discharge the same day.
 Ours is one of the few sites in the Bay Area that offers this on-site service.